arlolra/otr/readme.md

 To be set on a per-correspondent basis.
 The defaults are as follows:

-    // Allow version 2 of the OTR protocol to be used.
+    // Allow version 2 or 3 of the OTR protocol to be used.
     ALLOW_V2 = true
+    ALLOW_V3 = true

     // Refuse to send unencrypted messages.
     REQUIRE_ENCRYPTION = false